pdf-association/pdf-issues/docs/32000-2-2020/clause00.md

 <p class="fake-h1">{{ page.title }}</p>

-<p class="editornote">EDITOR NOTE: as a result of <a href="https://github.com/pdf-association/pdf-issues/issues/214">Errata #214</a>, all occurrences of
+<p class="editornote" data-issue="214" data-iso="submitted">EDITOR NOTE: as a result of <a href="https://github.com/pdf-association/pdf-issues/issues/214">Errata #214</a>, all occurrences of
 the term "name string" are replaced by just "string" throughout ISO 32000-2:2020.</p>

 <p>...</p>